On the minimum bisection of random $3$-regular graphs: Introduction

 \section{Introduction}

-Given a graph $G=(V,E)$ with $|V|$ even, a \emph{minimum bisection} is a partition of the vertex set into two sets $A$ and $B$ of equal sizes such that the number of edges going across is minimized.
+Given a graph $G=(V,E)$ with even number of vertices (denoted by $n$), a \emph{bisection of $G$} is a partition of the vertex set of $G$ into two equal parts, that is, subsets of equal sizes.
+A bisection is a \emph{minimum bisection} if the number of edges having endpoints in different parts is minimized.
 The \emph{bisection width} of a graph $G$, denoted by $bw(G)$, is the number of edges going between $A$ and $B$ in a minimum bisection.

-The minimum bisection problem has received a lot of attention in mathematics, theoretical computer science and physics since it has applications in a number of graph layout and embedding problems such as the routing performance of a network~\cite{JosepSurvey}.
-The algorithmic problem of finding a minimum bisection is well known to be $NP-$complete~\cite{GareyJohnson}, even for $3-$regular graphs~\cite{Bui}.
-In general it is even hard to approximate it up to a constant factor (see for example~\cite{Khot} and the references therein).
-On the positive side, $O(\log^2 n)-$approximations in polynomial time exist~\cite{Feige}, and there exist exact polynomial time algorithms for graphs of bounded treewidth~\cite{Jansen}.
+The minimum bisection problem has received a lot of attention in mathematics, theoretical computer science and physics due to its applications in a number of graph layout and embedding problems such as the routing performance of a network~\cite{JosepSurvey}.
+The algorithmic problem of finding a minimum bisection is well known to be NP-complete in general~\cite{GareyJohnson} and even in the particular case of 3-regular graphs~\cite{Bui}.
+Moreover, even approximating the bisection width up to a constant factor is hard (see for example~\cite{Khot} and the references therein).
+On the positive side, $O(\log^2 n)$-approximation algorithms in polynomial time exist~\cite{Feige}, and exact polynomial time algorithms are available for graphs of bounded treewidth~\cite{Jansen}.

+In the context of random regular graphs, the minimum bisection problem has also received quite a bit of attention.
+In this setting, one usually assumes that the number of vertices tends to infinity, and the following results all hold only with probability tending to 1 as $n \to \infty$.